-I'm currently working at Uber ATG Toronto as a research engineer.
-I completed a MSc in Computer Science (Machine Learning Group) at the University of Toronto in May 2018.
-Here, I was supervised by Raquel Urtasun.
+I'm currently a Research Scientist at Uber ATG Toronto.
+I completed my MSc in Computer Science (Machine Learning Group) at the University of Toronto (2016-2018) and was supervised by Raquel Urtasun.
 Prior to that I completed my BASc in Mechanical Engineering (Mechatronics Program) at the University of British Columbia (2011-2016).
 My research interests lie on the intersection of Computer Vision and Machine Learning.
 My CV is available here.

 My e-mail is justin dot j dot w dot liang at gmail dot com.